Waffles4Ransom/Waffles4Ransom.github.io/_posts/2020-04-30-mornings_are_for_java_script_and_contemplation.markdown

 9. set up event listeners for the user to interact with the app w/o refreshing the page
 10. draw out string lights with pure CSS ( a test of patience)

-To avoid having a giant index.js file that's a jumble of classes and functions, I opted to take the modular approach and subdivided my JS files into adapters and components, each it's own class.
+To avoid a giant index.js file that's a jumble of classes and functions, I opted to take the modular approach and subdivided my JS files into adapters and components, each it's own class.

 Adapters > messagesAdapter.js & usersAdapter.js